CONTACT

 STATEMENT

 Abundance, I love.
 A situation where there is plenty of something can be either frightening or gloriously fulfilling.
 When I am diving in the ocean, surrounded by the abundance of water, I feel whole and tiny in one.
 Abundance can also be scary.
-When your mind is troubled or exhausted and you are part of a crowd in a demonstration, you can feel as if you can’t breathe anymore.
+When your mind is trouble or exhausted and you are part of a crowd in a demonstration, you can feel as if you can’t breathe anymore.
 Crushing.
 But when you’re in love, a thousand kisses are not enough.

 My creative process usually starts with observations, followed by research and collecting material, which can vary from text to photographic images, from sound to videos, from found objects to natural and/or plastic waste.
 When I am busy with my collections, I feel like being in a large school of fish, moving together in the currents of the sea.
 Feeling small and strong at the same time.
 Sitting on top of my thousands of colorful books, slowly floating in my ocean of photographic images, or calling and texting with all the amazing assistants that were, as myself, madly searching dance videos from all around the world, I feel ‘connected’, I feel like I am more than just one being.